cyco130/who-said-that/README.md

 Adds a prefix that identifies the currently running npm script to every line of its output.

 ## Why?
-Sometimes it's hard to identify which line of output comes from which script when running running multiple npm scripts in parallel or in series like in a monorepo build or a continuous integration output.
+Sometimes it's hard to identify which line of output comes from which script when running multiple npm scripts in parallel or in series like in a monorepo build or a continuous integration output.
 Just prefix your npm script definition with `who-said-that` and you will have a tag that includes the package name and the script name on every output line.

 ## How?
 Given that you have an npm script like this: